chanana/hcapca/README.md

     --workdir /srv/shiny-server/hcapca \
     schanana/hcapca:latest hcapca.R
   ```
+You can use `devel` in place of `latest` in the last argument for a more cutting edge version.

 ### Regardless of OS, a folder called `output` should be created within the `base` directory with the following structure:
 ```